Full Support for All Graduate Students

 Our PhD students receive five years of full support.
 This assumes satisfactory performance and degree progress.
 Full support involves a 50% appointment as a graduate instructor or teaching assistant for a normal academic year.
 Tuition benefits are included in the benefit; however, students are required to pay the relevant fees (health care, transportation, etc.) required of all graduate and professional students.

-Summer funding,often through fellowship, instructorship, or research assistantship, is also guaranteed for one summer to each doctoral student during their time in their department.
-In recent years, we have been able to offer more than one of summer funding thanks to our endowment funds and block grant.
+Summer funding, often provided through fellowship, instructorship, or research assistantship, is guaranteed for one summer to each doctoral student during their time in their department.
+In recent years, we have been able to offer more than one summer of funding thanks to our endowment funds and block grant.

 Teaching (Graduate Instructor)